rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

                                P.ORACLEVCN.COM

 ````
-This is the end of LAB.
-Please clean your environment so that it is ready for the next lab by restoring and restarting the original listener.
+This is the end of exercise.
+Please clean your environment so that it is ready for the next exercise by restoring and restarting the original listener.
 ````
 <copy>cd $ORACLE_HOME/network/admin
 cp  listener.backup listener.ora